Skip to main content

 4 minutes

 Think California is out of reach in 2026?
-That assumption can quietly cost you tens of thousands.
+That assumption may influence your financial decisions.

 Yes, coastal metros like San Francisco and Los Angeles remain expensive.
 But across inland, Central Valley, and select Northern California markets, buyers are still finding homes under $400K, rents near $1,100–$1,300, and stable neighborhoods where affordability hasn’t collapsed.